HvostchedUser/PssAccessSystem/README.md

 Monitor safety like never before with our system!
 To get more information, type 'help' while running this application.
 ## Updates
+* New test cases
+* New person type
+* New access level
+* Now, rooms do not have a text name.
+Instead, they have only a list of tags.
+If one of these tags is in the access list of a person, this person might open the door.
 * You can use your console to activate an emergency system
 * A phone call to an ASCII emercom with some art stolen from The Internet
 * Scopes are not empty now.
 Some of them have additional commands to execute